15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 2. Using a Bosu Ball, position yourself it in front and center of the machine.

 3. The small of your back should be arched around the ball.
-Your butt should be close to the floor, but not touching it.
+Your butt should be close to the floor but not touching it.

 5. Keep your arms straight.
 Elevate your torso in a crunching motion without dropping or bending your arms.

 Want To Lose Fat?
-Discover your daily calorie needs with our free TDEE calculator
+Discover your daily calorie needs with our free TDEE calculator.

-Abs and Oblique Cable Workout Routine To Build Strong Core
+Abs and Oblique Cable Workout Routines

 Cable Abs Workout Plan